maltequast/maltequast.github.io/_posts/tech/2022-06-06-minikube-docker-desktop.md

 |-----------------------------|----------|--------------|--------------------------------|
 ```

-Depending on the usecase, it might be extremely useful to enable some addons.
+Depending on the use case, it might be extremely useful to enable some addons.
-Especially if you want to get started with MLOps, I recommend to enable the registry addon and you can push your image
+Especially if you want to get started with MLOps, I recommend to enable the registry addon.
+Now you can push your image
-to a local registry.
+to a local registry and simulate your workflow locally.

 ```
 minikube addons enable registry
 ```

-At the end when your are done and you want to free some disk space, you can delete the minikube cluster or just stop it and reuse it.
+When your are done with your work and you want to free some disk space, you can delete the minikube cluster or just stop it
+and reuse it.

 ```
 #stop the cluster for reuse